bmc-eng/CountdownAPI/readme.md

 # Countdown API

-This project provides an API to be providing the highest words for a list of letters implemented with various search algorithms.
-The first algorithm uses a brute force approach to finding a word given the letters.
-The returned array is a list of all of the words in the dictionary that could be considered a match.
+This project provides APIs for both Countdown TV show games:

+1. **Letters Game**: Find the longest words using a given set of letters
+2. **Numbers Game**: Use mathematical operations on 6 numbers to reach a target total

+The letters game uses a brute force approach to find all dictionary words that can be made from the given letters.
+The numbers game uses a recursive algorithm to find mathematical expressions that reach (or get closest to) the target number.

 ## Prerequisites